-An issue rendering frequentist and Bayesian methods impractical in high-dimensions is the need to integrate out the latent factors.
-An alternative solution is to estimate latent factors, loadings and coefficients jointly.
-Joint maximum likelihood estimates \citep{birnbaum_68} treat the latent factors as fixed unknown parameters and can be computationally efficient using alternating optimization.
+An issue rendering frequentist and Bayesian methods impractical in high dimensions is the need to integrate out the latent factors.
+An alternative is to estimate latent factors, loadings, and coefficients jointly.
+Joint maximum likelihood estimates \citep{birnbaum_68} treat latent factors as fixed unknown parameters and can be computationally efficient using alternating optimization.
 Such approaches produce inconsistent estimates in the classic asymptotic regime where $n$ diverges and $p$ remains fixed \citep{haberman_77}.
-However, many applications are characterized by high-dimensional data with $p \gg n$ making the big $n$ fixed $p$ argument less relevant. \citet{chen_jmle, chen_identfiability} have recently shown consistency of joint maximum likelihood estimates in the contexts of exploratory and confirmatory factor analysis as both $n$ and $p$ diverge.
-Yet, neither work considers general covariate matrices or provide uncertainty quantification.
-In a parallel line of research, \citet{fable} proposed a fast approach for Bayesian inference in linear factor models for Gaussian data in which latent factors are estimated via singular value decomposition and loadings and residual variances are given a conjugate normal-inverse gamma prior given the factors.
-They showed that the induced posterior on the covariance concentrates at the true values and has entry-wise credible intervals with provably correct coverage.
+However, many applications are characterized by high-dimensional data with $p \gg n$ making the big $n$ fixed $p$ argument less relevant. \citet{chen_jmle, chen_identfiability} show consistency of joint maximum likelihood estimates as both $n$ and $p$ diverge, but without considering general covariate matrices or providing uncertainty quantification.
+Alternatively, \citet{fable, blast} propose fast approaches for Bayesian inference in linear single- and multi-study factor models for Gaussian data in which latent factors are estimated by singular value decomposition and loadings and residual variances are given a conjugate prior given the factors.
+They proved that the induced posterior on the covariance concentrates at the true values and has entry-wise credible intervals with correct coverage.